NicolaiP/cca_mtfs/README.md

 In main.py you can choose to run the analysis on either the grid dataset og lrs3 dataset.

-First time you run the code it will automatically setup folder structures and open an internet tab, that allows you to download the lrs3 or grid dataset.
+First time you run the code it will automatically setup folder structures and open an internet tab allowing you to download the lrs3 or grid dataset.